The Fine Art of Managing Risk

 Apple’s shares plummeted by 8% after a reduction in its financial forecasts.

 Brexit is causing many a sleepless night for corporate risk managers and indeed their insurers.
-An area of serious concern is the impact of Brexit on supply chains.
-However, Suki Basi of the Russell Group says it could bring opportunity as well.

 The recent O2 data outage highlights the increasing need for organisations to know their connected exposures before they impact their business.